Skip to content

 Funding is available to get a professional opportunity assessment of your building as part of the Social Housing Energy Savings Program.

-An opportunity assessment will provide you with a high-level assessment of your building to identify short-and long-term projects that would improve electrical energy efficiency, reduce reliance on fossil fuels, and more.
+An opportunity assessment will provide you with a high-level assessment of your building energy systems to identify short and long-term projects that would improve electrical energy efficiency and more.

 These assessments are completed by an energy consultant or staff with appropriate designation at BC Non-Profit Housing Association (BCNPHA) or BC Housing.